The Demand Field

 - 2. Set a 10-minute timer

-- 3. Generate demand statements: “[Specific person] needs to [specific outcome] and currently uses [specific inferior means]”
+- 3. Generate demand statements: “[Specific person] needs to [specific outcome] and defaults to [specific inferior means]”

 - 4. For each demand, write the delta in one sentence